nodejs/node/BUILDING.md

 If the path to your build directory contains a space, the build will likely fail.

-After building, you may want to setup [firewall rules](tools/macosx-firewall.sh) to avoid popups asking to accept incoming network connections when running tests.
+After building, setting up [filewall rules](tools/macosx-firewall.sh) can avoid popups asking to accept incoming network connections when running tests.

 Running this script on macOS